-How to Regain Control of Your Classroom NOW (even late in the year)
+How to Regain Control of Your Classroom NOW (no matter what time of year it is)

 The bell rings and chaos ensues.